 Things in Boston are interesting.
 I’m one of those positive guys, so I’m not going to be asking, begging for help.
 That’s just not how I do it.
 I put my head down and work.
 But things are okay.
 I’ve got a great business partner, and we feel pretty strongly that we’re going to survive; we’re going to be okay.
 And we’re looking toward the future.
 We are actually starting construction on a new place.
 Business-wise, we’re about 40 to 50 percent.
 For us, it’s going to be all about labor, and managing labor.

 I’ve been through a lot.
 Nothing this bad, but I’ve been through 9/11, I’ve been through 2008 [the Great Recession], the Marathon bombings, and ten feet of snow in the winter.
 What you do is you circle the wagons.
 You make sure you have your key players in place.
 Make sure you’re taking care of your team as best you can.
-And you’re just defending what you have.
+You’re just defending what you have.
 And that’s what we’re doing.
-And so, you know, it’s going okay.
+So, you know, it’s going okay.
 We have lots of happy customers.
 Instead of serving the 3,000 people each location would serve in a week, now we’re serving about 1,000 to 1,500.

 Is the majority of that curbside and carryout, or are people actually coming in now?